 Whenever there is a mismatch between the jaw bone’s size and that of the teeth, an extra space can be created between the teeth or crowding of the teeth can happen.
-In situations where the size of the teeth is too small for the jaw bone, a diastema can form between the teeth.
-On the other hand, should the size of the teeth be too large for the jaw, there will be crowding of teeth.
+In situations where the size of the teeth are too small for the jaw bone, a diastema can form between the teeth.
+On the other hand, should the size of the teeth be too large for the jaw, there could be potential issues of crowding teeth.

 Spaces develop for a few other reasons as well